How New York LHCSAs Can Thrive Under the 2018-2019 State Budget

 This post is brought to Viventium by Desmond Martinez, Director of Business Development, at HHAeXchange.

-New York State’s recently passed state budget has been a big topic of discussion in the home care industry since it was passed earlier this spring.
+New York State’s passed state budget has been a big topic of discussion in the home care industry since it was passed Spring of 2018.
 In an already competitive industry, the 2018-2019 budget has several new provisions that will have a significant impact on licensed home care services agencies (LHCSAs).
 In this post, I’ll outline the key changes New York agencies need to be aware of and the ways that agencies can differentiate themselves and thrive in this new environment.

 Two-Year Moratorium on New LHCSAs